craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Northern Conflicts, c.105af.md

 After committing time to repairs and rearmament, the Arthurian forces moved from their positions in [[Wychway]] into the [[Central Holyl'nd]], attempting to expand their control of the region.
 While there were minor victories over the course of many battles, the First Battle for the Centers ended with more lost than gained on either side.
 The Arthurian forces would fall back into the [[South Littemotto]], where they would regroup, preparing for further conflict.

 ## Second Battle of Kohnstamm (1)
-#### 105AF/07/24 -
+#### 105AF/07/24 - 105AF/07/25

 In an honor-driven attempt to reconnoiter [[Kohnstamm]], Chapter Delectus and a group of volunteer companies split from the larger group and are caught out.
 The resulting battle was concise, favoring the Church's forces 10-to-1.
-The survivors retreated under the command of Chapter Delectus' Knights.
+The survivors, under the command of Chapter Delectus' Knights, retreated to [[Wychway]].

 ## Battle of Wychway (11)